Existence of weak solutions for fast diffusion equation with a divergence type of drift term: Main results

 \item [(ii)] For any $\varphi \in \mathcal{C}_{c}^{\infty} \left(\overline{\Omega} \times [0, T);\R\right)$ and $\psi \in \mathcal{C}_{c}^{\infty} \left(\overline{\Omega} \times [0, T);\R^d\right)$ with $\rm{div}\,\psi=0$ both of which vanish on $\partial\Omega$, it holds that

 \end{itemize} \end{defn}

 It is well known that in the case \( m = 1 \), smooth solutions exist globally in time, provided that the initial data are sufficiently regular in two dimensions; see \cite{Cannon_DiBenedetto}.
 On the other hand, the question of regularity in three dimensions remains open.

+In contrast, the fast-diffusive case \(0<m<1\) is less standard, because the diffusion term \(\Delta\theta^m\) is singular near the vacuum region.
+The temperature equation can be viewed as a fast diffusion equation with drift \(u\), and the incompressibility condition

-As mentioned earlier, our goal is to establish weak solutions when initial data satisfy \eqref{BE-40}, and we establish the existence of weak solutions even for some range of $0<m<1$.
+implies that the drift term does not contribute to the energy estimate.
+This divergence-free structure allows one to combine the weak existence theory for fast diffusion equations with divergence-free drifts and the classical energy estimates for the velocity equation.
+Our main objective in this subsection is to establish weak solutions, satisfying an energy estimate \eqref{BS-energy} when initial data satisfy \eqref{BE-40}, and we establish the existence of weak solutions for some range of $0<m<1$.

 We are now ready to state the main result for equations \eqref{BE-10}--\eqref{BE-20}.
 In the proof, we provide a priori estimates, as such estimates can also be derived without difficulty from the regularized system.